grammarly/rocker-compose/README.md

   db_data:
     image: grammarly/scratch:latest # use empty image, just for data
-    state: created # this tells compose to not try to run this container, data containers needs to be just created
+    state: created # this tells compose to not try to run this container, data containers need to be only created
     volumes:
-      # define the empty directory that will be used by "db" container
+      # define the empty directory that will be used by the "db" container
       - /var/lib/mysql
 ```